|basics > nouns|

 - polis arabası [araba-sı] police car

-The only exception is the word su - water.
-In noun compounds the buffer letter -y- is uses in place of -s-.
+The only exception is the word su water.
+In noun compounds the buffer letter -y- is used in place of -s-.
 This is a grammar exception.

 - meyve suyu [su-yu] fruit juice [LIT: fruit the-juice]